-If the robot is stuck in the maze, it can be restarted at the last visited checkpoint.
+Areas 1 to 3, if the robot is stuck anywhere in the arena, it can be restarted at the last visited checkpoint.
 Silver tiles in the field represent checkpoints so the robot can save the position to a map (if it uses a map) in a non-volatile medium and restore it in case of a restart.